What is genital herpes?

 How is it spread?

-Herpes is passed from person-to-person by direct skin-to-skin contact with a person who has the virus (e.g., through kissing or sexual activity, including oral sex), even without visible herpes sores.
+Herpes is passed from person to person by direct skin-to-skin contact with a person who has the virus.
+For example, kissing or sexual activity, including oral sex.
+It can be passed even when herpes sores are not visible.

 The chance of passing herpes is highest when there is an active outbreak (when sores or blisters, or warning symptoms are present).
-However, HSV can still be passed when there are no symptoms (called asymptomatic shedding), but this is less likely.
-Women who have an active outbreak in late pregnancy can pass the infection to their baby during a vaginal childbirth.
+You can still pass herpes when there are no symptoms (asymptomatic shedding), but this is less likely.

 What are the symptoms?

 Most people never have symptoms, or they are so mild that they do not know they have the virus.
 Sometimes, symptoms may not appear for months or years.
-Symptoms vary from person-to-person and many people who do get symptoms may not realize that it’s caused by HSV.
+Symptoms vary from person to person.
+Many people who do get symptoms may not realize that it’s caused by HSV.

-Symptoms may include one or more sores that look like water blisters, cuts or broken skin on the genitals (external sex organs), rectum, anus and/or the mouth, hands and eyes.
+Symptoms may include one or more sores that look like water blisters, cuts or broken skin on the genitals (external sex organs), rectum, anus, or the mouth, hands and eyes.
 Herpes can also cause blisters around the mouth (oral herpes) often called ‘cold sores’ or ‘fever blisters’.

 Herpes infections have three different outbreak types: